VaidehiM-sys/MachineLearning/README.md

 # Machine Learning
-Implementation of Machine Learning Algorithms using various datasets and observations regarding them.
+Implementation of Machine Learning Algorithms using various datasets and observations about the results.

 ## 1. Linear Regression using normal equation and gradient descent